JunMarBorja360/filipino-cookbook-api-borja/README.md

 1. Install XAMPP.
 2. Start Apache and MySQL.
-3. Import the database into phpMyAdmin.
+3. Import the database into SQLyog.
 4. Place the project inside the `htdocs` folder.
 5. Install project dependencies using Composer.
 6. Open the project in your browser.